 The other major expense to plan on is labor.
 Decide on whether you will run the business alone or have full-time and part-time employees to help out.

 These decisions are meant to cut down costs and concentrate on maximizing profits.
 All in all, the initial purchases are expensive but cost less to run and maintain.

 It is important to be precise about the services you are going to provide.
 You can decide to go with coin laundry services only or a mix of other services for better returns.

-Such services include laundry only, wash and fold, laundry and pick-up, or even a combination of all the above.
+Such services include laundry only, washing and folding, laundry and pick-up, or even a combination of all the above.
 The idea here is to only set up what you can handle to ensure customer satisfaction.